 Followers of other religions often argue that without clear, external rules, people will behave selfishly and do whatever they want.
 This sells humanity short, I think.
-Buddhism shows us that we can release our selfishness, greed and grasping and cultivate loving kindness and compassion.
+Buddhism shows us that we can release our selfishness, greed and grasping -- maybe never entirely, but we certainly can reduce their hold on us -- and cultivate loving kindness and compassion.

 Indeed, I would say that a person who remains in the grip of self-centered views and who has little compassion in his heart is not a moral person, no matter how many rules he follows.
 Such a person always finds a way to bend the rules to disregard and exploit others.

 Specific Sexual Issues

 Marriage.
 Most religions and moral codes of the West draw a clear, bright line around marriage.
 Sex inside the line, good.
 Sex outside the line, bad.
 Although monogamous marriage is the ideal, Buddhism generally takes the attitude that sex between two people who love each other is moral, whether they are married or not.
 On the other hand, sex within marriages can be abusive, and marriage doesn't make that abuse moral.

 Homosexuality.
 You can find anti-homosexual teachings in some schools of Buddhism, but I believe most of these are taken from local cultural attitudes.
 My understanding is that the historical Buddha did not specifically address homosexuality.
 In the several schools of Buddhism today, only Tibetan Buddhism specifically discourages sex between men (although not women).
 This prohibition comes from the work of a 15th century scholar named Tsongkhapa, who probably based his ideas on earlier Tibetan texts.
 See also "Did the Dalai Lama Endorse Gay Marriage?"